Isaac-Develops/Cinema-Waves/README.md

 poetry install
 ```

-Next, reach out to a team member to get the secret key necessary.
+Next, reach out to a team member to get the secret key necessary to run django.
 Create a .env file in the folder 'imdb', and put in the key like so:

 ```text
 SECRET_KEY={Insert Key Here}